 Though our core ideas apply to general multi-resource settings, we begin by focusing on two specific resources, compute instances (N) and the network bandwidth (B) between them.
-Bazaar uses a performance prediction component to determine the resource tuples $\langle N, B \rangle$ that can achieve the desired completion time.
-As multiple resource tuples may achieve the same completion time, they are ranked in terms of the provider's cost to accommodate the tuple.
-Bazaar selects the resource tuple with the least provider cost, thus improving provider efficiency.
-Overall, this paper makes the following contributions:
+Bazaar uses a performance prediction component to determine the resource tuples $\langle N, B \rangle$ that can achieve the completion time desired by the tenant.
+Since multiple resource tuples may achieve the same completion time, they are ranked in terms of the provider's cost to accommodate the tuple.
+Bazaar selects the resource tuple with the least cost to the provider, thus improving provider efficiency.